vishshukla1234/Java-Springboot-Projects/README.md

 This repository includes multiple sub-projects.
 Each one is located in its own folder with a dedicated `README.md` that explains its purpose, structure.

-- `Banking Application` – e.g., Banking System API using Spring Boot
+- `Banking Application` –  Banking System API using Spring Boot
-- `FileCompressor` – e.g., File Compression with Huffman Coding Algorithm
+- `FileCompressor` –  File Compression with Huffman Coding Algorithm

 ## Tech Stack